• Skip to content

 • Disability

-Nature doll activity: why it’s good for children with disability or autism
+Nature doll activity: why it’s good for children with disability, autism or other additional needs

 A nature doll involves making a doll or animal using natural materials like sticks, seed pods and leaves.

 Natural materials are stimulating and tactile, without being overwhelming.
-Making a nature doll encourages children with disability or autism to be resourceful, creative and imaginative with natural materials.
+Making a nature doll encourages children with disability, autism or other additional needs to be resourceful, creative and imaginative with natural materials.

 What you need to make a nature doll